mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 148 - ToDos/readme.md

 ![Code Smell 148 - ToDos](eden-constantino-bTukYI4DjOs-unsplash.jpg)

-*We buy debt for our future self.
+*We buy debt for our future selves.
 It is payback time*

 > TL;DR: Don't leave TODOs in your code.
-Fix them
+Fix them!

 # Problems